DMcP89/tinycare-tui/README.md

 - [x] Allow for focusing on each box
 - [x] Expand on self care reminders
 - [x] Remove twitter scraping code
-- [ ] Allow for local todo list for todays tasks
 - [x] Replace hardcoded values with env variables
-- [ ] Have task view show completed tasks as well
 - [x] Refresh the view on 'r'
 - [x] Have views refresh in 30 second intervals
 - [x] Have 'q' exit the app
-- [ ] Optimize with go routines
+- [x] Optimize with go routines
 - [x] Allow for multiple git repo locations
 - [ ] Provide option to pull commits from github instead of from local repos
+- [ ] Allow for local todo list for todays tasks
+- [ ] Have task view show completed tasks as well